 A customer on your webshop decides to checkout.

-For every order in your webshop, you create an order using the Create Order API.
+For every order in your webshop, you create an order using the Create order.

 The Create Order API response contains the

 _links.checkoutproperty.
 This is a link where you should redirect your customer to for checking out.

 If the checkout is successful, the order will change it’s state to

 paid, depending on the payment method used by your customer.